Azure-Samples/iot-edge-opc-plc/README.md

 More information about this feature can be found [here](deterministic-alarms.md).

 ## Chaos mode
-The server can also be started in `chaos mode` which randomly injects errors, closes subscriptions or sessions, expires subscriptions and more.
+Randomly injects errors, closes subscriptions or sessions, expires subscriptions and more.
 You can use it to test the resiliency of OPC UA clients.
-To enable chaos mode, start the server with the `--chaos=True` option.
+To enable start the server with the option `--chaos=True`.

 ## Other features
 - Node with special characters in name and NodeId